jessieeeeej/EVA-Plugin-Sample-Code/Application/python/Set_Admetadata_To_Pipeline/README_detection.md

         print('pipeline stopped.\n')

 Refer to the GStreamer tutorials for more information on how to build the pipeline or our sample "Generate a basic pipeline".
 After setting the appsrc property "cap", "blocksize" to the format we are going to push, connect the need_data and enough_data callback function to need-data and enough-data to wait for the appsrc notification to feed the data and then push it to appsrc or end the data.
-The code blocks below shows how to set the classification metadata by need_data function:
+The code blocks below shows how to set the object-detection metadata by need_data function:

     def need_data(src, length) -> Gst.FlowReturn:
         # wait for image data vector, grabVec, is not full